Sergei Kourdakov: Christian persecutions

 The first of these operations, as Kourdakov puts it, ended in disaster.
 When they arrived at the house where the meeting was, none of the members put up a fight, leaving the group in a very awkward and uncomfortable position.
 For a while from then on, the group received mostly orders to break up more fights.
 The squad's first major operation was in small village called Elizovo, near the Avacha River and 35 miles to the north of Petropavlovsk, where a baptism service was being held.
 Clubs in hand, the group hid in nearby bushes preparing for the Believers to arrive.
 Soon after they had finished the baptisms, the squad sprung into action.
 In just five minutes, all of the Believers were knocked down to the ground, all of them bleeding in one way or another.
 One girl's ear had been split open, and the group's pastor lay dead and floating down the river.
 As further torture and humiliation, the bleeding young girls of the group were stripped naked and driven in that state to the police station, an act greatly disapproved of by Ivan Azarov because everything conducted by the squad needed to be done in secret, and that doing something like that could turn the people against the police.

 Many of these raids continued in similar fashions [May-Dec.
 1970].
 The leaders of the worship groups were usually arrested and sentenced to many years in Siberian labor camps.
-Along with the duties of being the leader of the police group, Sergie Kourdakov continued studying at the naval academy, hoping to become a radio engineer in the Navy.
+Along with the duties of being the leader of the police group, Sergei Kourdakov continued studying at the naval academy, hoping to become a radio engineer in the Navy.
 He still retained his position as the leader of the academy's Communist Youth League and continued to compete in the school's sports, primarily consisting of wrestling, judo, karate, and track.